hic9507/industry/README.md

 These codes are used to anomaly detection in industrial settings.
 Anomaly Detection is performed using ResNet50 of TensorFlow environment.

+## Only need to change the path of the dataset and graph and weights.

 crop: Convert one image to 3x3 (300, 300) size images.

 resize: Resize original image to (256, 256) size.